springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step2.md

 ## Eliminate duplication

-Kustomize enables you to specify this configuration declaratively without duplicated the common elements of our ops files.
+Kustomize enables you to specify this configuration declaratively without duplicating the common elements of our ops files.
 It does this in a Kubernetes-native way, allowing you to use Custom Resource Definitions (CRDs) to configure the differences, rather than variable-replacement.

 First, get rid of the production yamls, which contain mostly duplicated configuration.